Daniel-Chin/Python_Lib/readme.md

 https://stackoverflow.com/questions/566746/how-to-get-linux-console-window-width-in-python
 https://gist.github.com/jtriley/1108174
 I changed python2 to python3, and added crediting printing.

+## graphic_terminal.py
+Tools to do graphics in the terminal.
+`clearLine`: fill the current line with ' ' (whitespace)
+`eastAsianStrLen`: length of str as displayed on terminal (so chinese characters and other fullwidth chars count as 2 or more spaces)
+`displayAllColors`: display all colors that your terminal supports.

+## serve_now.py
+Immediately open a port, accept connection
+and does nothing.

+## local_ip.py
+Find out local IP addr on Windows

+## Archive/
+Meaningless Archive of random Python Scripts I wrote.

+## Beer on the Wall/
+Bamboozling lyric-rolling music-playing windows-only python script

+## Color_Tiles/
+A game

+### Find Vera/Find_Vera V2.py
+A game by Daniel

+## Notes.txt
+My personal notebook for learning Python.

 ### To the Earth/To the Earth V8.py
 A game by Daniel.